Draythianna/steamdeck-init/README.md

 # steamdeck-init
 -----------------
-Scripts to migrate/backup packages when new steamos update occurs erasing some of / root.
+Scripts to migrate/backup packages when new steamos update occurs erasing some/all of / root OVERLAY.

 *Optional script to immediate terminate all windows process in proton/wine